Aliases for MMP28 Gene

 GeneCards Summary for MMP28 Gene

 MMP28 (Matrix Metallopeptidase 28) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP19.
+Among its related pathways are Integrin Pathway and GPCR Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP15.

 Can degrade casein.
 Could play a role in tissues homeostasis and repair.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.